Tools#

 Example: Displayed all the flights added to the logbook from recent to prior.

-• Add log entry - create a flight entry manually
+• Add log entry - manually create a flight entry by referring to the Flight Time topic

 • Send log by email - send the entire logbook flights or selected flight by Email.